statsig-io/statsig-forward-proxy/README.md

 --debug-logging: This enables state tracking logging that is emitted for various events within the proxy.
                  It will also emit useful data such as latency for some events.
 --statsd-logging: This will emit the same metrics and events using statsd.
+--datadog-logging: Same as statsd logging, but uses distribution metrics instead of timing
 --force_gcp_profiling_enabled: Enable gcp cloud profiler by force.
 --clear-external-datastore-on-unauthorized: When a 401/403 is received, clear external caches (such as redis).
 Noting that this is a potential reliability trade off.
 ```